atodorov1994/emag_/README.md

 # emag_

-ITTalents Season 13 – final project ’Emag’ ,replica of emag.bg:
+ITTalents Season 13 â€“ final project â€™Emagâ€™ ,replica of emag.bg:
 A simple web application , based on Spring.

 Technologies used: